msm-mir/Bank-Management-System/README.md

 - Implemented in **C++**
 - Uses **Qt framework** for GUI
-- Uses **Linked Lists with Templates** to manage bank accounts' lists
+- Uses **Linked Lists with Templates** to manage list of bank accounts
 - Simulates **realistic banking validations and constraints**

 ---